waelhammoudeh/getdiff/README.md

 ###### The short story:

-OSM (.osc) differ files and their (.state.txt) files are list on Geofabrik website as an HTML page, which has URL address;
+OSM (.osc) differ files and their (.state.txt) files are listed on Geofabrik website as an HTML page, which has URL address;
 this address is a required argument for this program.
 Using this address, program fetches this page as the index.html file.
-In the case of Geofabrik public server, the page URL is all that is required.However for the Geofabrik internal server case; one needs to be logged into OpenStreetMap.org own account so the user account name and password are also required to fetch this index.html page.
+In the case of Geofabrik public server, the page URL is all that is required.
+However for the Geofabrik internal server case; one needs to be logged into OpenStreetMap.org own account so the user account name and password are also required to fetch this "index.html" page.
+Program saves the source for this page in its work directory each time it is used.

 This HTML is downloaded using "libcurl" functions.
 Program parses this HTML page using standard C library functions then places extracted file names into a sorted string list.